cirosantilli/git-tutorial/index.md

     git reset --hard HEAD@{1}

-And if you just did the `reste --hard` to any commit, you might also be able to get away simply with:
+And if you just did the `reset --hard` to any commit, you might also be able to get away simply with:

     git reset --hard ORIG_HEAD